joyson-git/DPDzero-DataOps-Agent-Metrics-Dashboard-Hackathon-Project/README.md

 ## 📌 Objective

 Build a simplified end-to-end data pipeline to mimic a real-world operational use case for a loan collections call campaign.
-The pipeline performs ingestion, validation, transformation, and reporting on call data.
+The pipeline performs ingestion, validation, transformation, and reporting on call data.(https://www.youtube.com/watch?v=kHCgHTOIhiI) live link

 ---